77% of Workers Think Companies Want Employees Back in the Office to Gain Greater Control

 When asked which perks could bring them back to work full time, traditional benefits, like onsite fitness options (28%) and mental health support (28%), captured the attention of less than a third of respondents.
 Others fared even worse.
 Childcare reimbursements (17%), socializing opportunities (19%) and student loan assistance programs (25%) didn’t come close to tipping the scales for most workers.

-Here is how people responded when asked which perks could coax them back into the office full-time:
+Here is how people responded when asked which perks could coax them to comply with RTO mandates

 Rate this article